2023 Most Popular History Bachelor's Degree Schools in the Middle Atlantic Region

 The average amount in student loans that history majors at University at Buffalo take out while working on their Bachelor's Degree is $19,308.

-With a ranking of #16, Hunter College did quite well on this year’s most popular schools for history students working on their bachelor’s degree.
-Hunter is a fairly large public school located in the large city of New York.
+Hunter College did quite well in this year’s ranking of the most popular places for history students to get a bachelor’s degree.
+It came in at #16 on the list.
+Hunter is a fairly large public school located in the city of New York.

 About 52% of the students majoring in history at the school are women while 48% are male.